 - You do not need a professional camera to get professional video quality

 Step 7: Timing With Talking

-If you are filming an informative video where you will be listing things or conveying a large amount of information to your viewers, speak slowly.
+If you are recording videos where you will be listing things or conveying a large amount of information to your viewers, speak slowly.
 Leave a few seconds in between your content, so that your viewer can process what you have said, or in some cases, so they can write it down.

 - Leave five seconds as a pause at the beginning and end of the video, so it’s easier to cut while editing